XingxinHE/Hex/pages/Techniques of Integration.md

 # 📝Description
-The techniques of integration is a virtual toolkit of techniques to find [[Antiderivative]]s.
+The techniques of integration is a virtual toolkit of techniques to find [[antiderivative]]s.
 When I was learning calculus, I find following common techniques among different textbook.
 They are:
 - Substitution
 - Integration by parts
 - Partial fractions